cBournhonesque/lightyear/NOTES.md

     - the connection could be using the Link to get packets (for example Netcode, i.e. which takes the buffer from the link) or it could just provide the packets from some internal mechanism (for example Steam)
+- we put the packets in the Transport

 When we receive on server:
 - we poll any IOs that are linked via ConnectedOn to a ServerConnection, those packets are stored on the Link